Creating a custom connection using AWS S3 is how you can load data to the CDP that are not supported by one of the native integrations.

 Step 2: Choose the custom connection tile and what type of connection you want to create.

-Let us know what type of data you would like to load to the CDP.
+Select the type of data you would like to load to the CDP.
 You can choose multiple types of data at one time.

 Now that you have created the custom connection and the data sources, you can send a sample file of what you would like to load to the CDP to the AWS S3 path.